-This week, to welcome the new customers we met at the Sewing & Stitchery Expo or OSQE and through Pam Damour’s webinar, we are going to review the basics for constructing and fitting a Tabula Rasa Jacket (TRJ) mock-up.
-We are delighted you have joined the Fit for Art family!
+This week we are going to review the basics for constructing and fitting a Tabula Rasa Jacket (TRJ) mock-up.
+If you are new to the TRJ, we are delighted you have joined the Fit for Art family!

 Cut out each pattern piece in your size and then cut your mock-up out of a heavy muslin or similar light-colored fabric.
 Layouts, which are suited to directional fabric, are suggested in the instruction book.
 For a mock-up, however, you can often conserve fabric by cutting some pieces on the cross-grain or by flipping them head to toe.
 I was working with just a 48” length of leftover Starter Kit muslin for this sample, so I cut the sleeve on the cross-grain.

 Before removing the tissue patterns, transfer all markings and prepare to draw each horizontal balance line (HBL) and grainline onto your mock-up.
 We suggest marking both ends of every HBL and grainline with a small clip or dot with marker.
 Remove the paper; use a ruler and permanent marker to complete each line on the right side of every piece.
 Here I am demonstrating several of these steps!

 Because the construction order of the square armhole TRJ is a little unusual, let’s review a few important steps.
 In Step 6, attach the prepared sleeve to the side panel, right sides together, matching the sleeve’s underarm seam to the square mark on the side panel.
 Here you can see them pinned together and then pressed open after being sewn.
 Note that the double notch on the sleeve lines up with the double notch of the side panel; while this is not confusing in fabric with an obvious right and wrong side, in muslin or other solids a mismatch here can trip you up later in the construction.